openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

 4. Enter a **Subject** for the message.
 A subject is required.

 #.
 Enter the text for the message.
 Message text is required.

+   To include an image in your message, use the **Files & Uploads** page in Studio to add the file to your course, then click the **Insert/edit image** icon.
+For more information, see :ref:`Add Files to a Course`.

    Messages can use HTML styling, including text formatting and links.
 The email message editor offers the same formatting options as the HTML component editor in Studio.
-See :ref:`Working with HTML Components`.
+For more information, see :ref:`Working with HTML Components`.

 #.
 Click **Send Email**.
 You can perform other tasks on the Instructor
    Dashboard or navigate to other pages while you wait for your message to be